Geeks in Phoenix

 Hardware requirements that are no longer optional

-Display - High definition (720p) display greater than 9" diagonally, 8 bits per color channel.
+Display - A high definition (720p) display greater than 9" diagonally, 8 bits per color channel.
 This requirement is pretty easy to meet.

 Free computer diagnostics